eaglesky/system-design/MySystemDesignReview.md

 * Estimate storage.
 * Estimate ingress and egress network bandwidth.
 And QPS.

+## System Design Workflow
+* Scnario.
+  - Use cases.
+  - Esimation.
+Usually need to estimate DAU and QPS.
+For storage, it maybe okay to delay estimating the number.
+* Service and Storage.
+  - Try to give a high level design first that handles all the required use cases.
+After this, we should be clear about what services and tables are involved.
+  - Note that each service usually correspond to a servlet that handles particular requests.
+Difference services can run either on the same server or different servers.
+As long as they don't store data(stateless), they will perform the same, and scale horizontally in the same way.
+For each request, total_processing_time = in_queue_time + actual_processing_time.
+Since different services typically don't share any data, when they run in parallel on the same machine, they should not affect each other, and thus actual_processing_time are the same. in_queue_time should be the same too, so total_processing_time should be equal.
+  - Dive into each part, figuring out how to store each table, and the workflow of handling the requests.
+* Scale.

 # Design Examples
 * Twitter -- timeline and newsfeed.
 (See Nine Chapter slide for details)
 * [Web crawler](crawler.md)